mchorse/chameleon/README.md

 **Chameleon** is a Minecraft mod, and a Metamorph add-on, which allows to import static and animated [Blockbench](https://blockbench.net/) models into Metamorph's morph system, which allows using loaded Blockbench models as morphs (i.e. you can morph into animated models), actors, decorations or custom projectiles (through Blockbuster mod).

 This mod works only with Forge for Minecraft **1.12.2**.

+Chameleon **1.1** and up doesn't require [GeckoLib](https://curseforge.com/minecraft/mc-mods/geckolib) anymore.
-Chameleon mod is powered by [GeckoLib](https://curseforge.com/minecraft/mc-mods/geckolib) (**3.0.0 or above**), an amazing animation library for Minecraft mod!
+Chameleon mod below version **1.1** is powered by [GeckoLib](https://curseforge.com/minecraft/mc-mods/geckolib) (**3.0.0 or above** but below versiob **3.0.0-beta8**), an amazing animation library for Minecraft mod!

 ## Install

 Install [Minecraft Forge](http://files.minecraftforge.net/), download the latest stable version of jar file for available Minecraft version.
-Also install following mods: [McLib](https://www.curseforge.com/minecraft/mc-mods/mchorses-mclib), [Metamorph](https://www.curseforge.com/minecraft/mc-mods/metamorph), and [GeckoLib](https://curseforge.com/minecraft/mc-mods/geckolib).
+Also install following mods: [McLib](https://www.curseforge.com/minecraft/mc-mods/mchorses-mclib), and [Metamorph](https://www.curseforge.com/minecraft/mc-mods/metamorph).
 Put it in minecraft's `mods` folder, and launch the game.

 After that, Chameleon mod should be installed and will appear in Minecraft's mods menu.
 If Chameleon didn't appear in the mods menu, then something went wrong.